YAMS CLI Reference¶

 # If diff is slow, trees may not exist

-# Rebuild trees for existing snapshots:
+# Rebuild trees for existing snapshots (not yet exposed via CLI).

 Large diff output: